Study molecular biology and biotechnology

-The International Foundation Year in Science and Engineering prepares you for a degree at the University of Sheffield Department of Molecular Biology and Biotechnology.
+The International Foundation Year in Science and Engineering prepares you for a degree at the University of Sheffield School of Biosciences.
 Choose the Biological Sciences pathway and progress to a molecular biology and biotechnology degree at Sheffield.

 International Foundation Year

 - 2 semester programme: Academic IELTS for UKVI 5.0 with minimum 5.0 in writing (minimum of 4.0 in other skills)